-Contract Information [PBV Quick Reference Guide (10/14)]
+Contract Information [RAD PBV Quick Reference Guide6/20; Notice PIH 2019-23]

 The RAD PBV program uses the PBV HAP contract for new construction or rehabilitated housing (Form HUD-52530A), as modified by the RAD rider (Form HUD-52621).
+For closings on or after January 1, 2018, HUD incorporated the RAD rider directly into the standard PBV HAP contract.
+For closing that occurred prior to January 1, 2018, the RAD rider must be attached to the PBV HAP contract.

 The distinction between "existing housing" and "rehabilitated and newly constructed housing" is overridden by RAD requirements.
-The RAD rider must be attached to the PBV HAP contract and effectuates the conversion of public housing to PBV under RAD PBV.
 The project must also have an initial RAD use agreement.
 All public housing RAD conversion properties financed with LIHTC are also required to include an LIHTC rider.